locationtech/geomesa/geomesa-tools/README.md

 ## Configuration
 To begin using the command line tools, first build the full Geomesa project with `mvn clean install`.
 This will build the project and geomesa-tools JAR file.

 Geomesa Tools relies on environment variables to connect to the Accumulo and Zookeeper instances.
-To set these, edit your `~/.bashrc` file and add the following lines at the end, adding the information specific to your instance:

-    export GEOMESA_USER=Your.user.here
-    export GEOMESA_PASSWORD=Your.password.here
-    export GEOMESA_INSTANCEID=Your.instanceId.here
-    export GEOMESA_ZOOKEEPERS=Your.zookeepers.string.here

-Source your `~/.bashrc` file by running `source ~/.bashrc`.
-After this step, you will likely need to log out and log back in for your environment variables to be set correctly.

-Next, run the command line tools jar with the following command from your root Geomesa directory:

-    java -jar geomesa-tools/target/geomesa-tools-accumulo1.5-1.0.0-SNAPSHOT-shaded.jar --help
+To set these, run `. geomesa-tools/geomesa configure`
+(note the space between the '.' and 'geomesa-tools/geomesa configure', as this is important).

+This command will prompt you for GEOMESA_USER, GEOMESA_PASSWORD, GEOMESA_INSTANCEID, and GEOMESA_ZOOKEEPERS values and set them in your environment variables.
+It will also add a GEOMESA_HOME environment variable based on the root directory of Geomesa and put the geomesa-tools directory on your `PATH`.

+Now, you should be able to use Geomesa from any directory on your computer.
+To test, `cd` to a different directory and run:

+    geomesa

 This should print out the following usage text: